Exponential-Workload/pkgs/packages/@3xpo/fs-extra/README.md

 What's needed?

-- First, take a look at existing issues.
+- First, take a look at existing issues, both in [upstream](https://github.com/jprichardson/node-fs-extra) and in the [monorepo](https://codeberg.org/Expo/devtools/projects/7795).
 Those are probably going to be where the priority lies.
 - More tests for edge cases.
 Specifically on different platforms.
 There can never be enough tests.
 - Improve test coverage.
+- Get new upstream commits into this fork!
+We split off of upstream at [acf5585](https://github.com/jprichardson/node-fs-extra/commit/acf55855580db460fd5532b22d73c4543798cd7d); getting anything done since then on the upstream `fs-extra` repository implemented here would be amazing.
+Sadly, if and when this happens, this is a significant amount of work due to the entire codebase being refactoed in a different language.
+As such, wherever possible, just re-implement equivalent changes in the fork.
+- Provide more features!
+If you have a use-case for `@3xpo/fs-extra` that it isn't fulfilling, feel free to [open an issue](https://codeberg.org/Expo/devtools/issues/new)!
+[Make sure to prefix the issue's title with `fs-extra:`](https://codeberg.org/Expo/devtools/issues/1) :)

-Note: If you make any big changes, **you should definitely file an issue for discussion first.**
+Note: If you make any extremely large changes, **you should definitely file an issue for discussion first** - however if you decide you want the feature in your fork regardless of if it gets merged, feel free to open a PR without a prior issue existing.

 ### Running the Test Suite